wyne-ybanez/mental-health-KGK/README.md

   The buttons leading to separate pages should appear in good time in preparation for the user's desire to know more about the candidate.

   The content should be clear and presented without any distractions.
 Ideally the user should know where and what part of the website they are reading/exploring.

-## Testing

-I have added the testing onto a separate .md file as its content has increased exponentially, here is the [link](https://github.com/wyne-ybanez/personal-portfolio-master/blob/main/TESTING.md)

 ## Technologies used: